filefilego/documentation/src/docs/verifiers.md

 # Introduction

-Data transfers between nodes in the network are verified by a set of validators called `Data Verifiers` as discussed in the [Consensus](./consensus.md) section.
-Data verifiers run the PoX/PoDP algorithms which utilize symmetric encryption and hash functions that are highly CPU-bound.
+The network relies on a group of validators known as "Data Verifiers" to verify data transfers between nodes, as detailed in the "Consensus" section.
+These verifiers employ the PoX/PoDP algorithms, which utilize CPU-intensive symmetric encryption and hash functions.

 # Benefits of Running a Data Verification Node

-Running a Data Verification Node allows you to get rewarded with a verification fee while supporting and securing the network/ecosystem.
-The reward fee is not fixed and is dynamically calculated for each verification performed on the network.
+By running a Data Verification Node, users have the opportunity to earn verification fees while supporting and securing the network ecosystem.
+These fees are not fixed and are dynamically calculated based on the verification workload performed on the network.

-This verification process is similar to mining but instead of mining blocks, data signatures are compared and validated.
+The verification process resembles mining, but instead of mining blocks, data signatures are compared and validated.